ttm02/opnv-network-graph/README.md

 * Visualize intersections (e.g. important network nodes)
 * Frequency of departures
 * Visualize where vehicles tend to spend the most time waiting.
+* Frequency or wait time for a specific station over the course of a day
 * Show how the 30-minute reachable area from a stop changes across the day (e.g. 7am vs 2pm vs 9pm).
 * At what point is the area no longer accessible in the evening
 * Density of stops